Chomps: A Case Study on Leveraging Certifications to Drive Brand Growth

 Certified Gluten-Free is a factual certification similar to Grain-Free certification in that it communicates credence qualities of a product that cannot be ascertained simply by looking at the ingredients list.

-Keto Certified is an evidence-based certification program that standardizes “keto” claims for consumer packaged goods, that often requires the use of additional lab testing to verify applicability using modern methods of net carbohydrate quantification.
+Keto Certified is an evidence-based certification program that standardizes “keto” claims for consumer packaged goods, which often requires the use of additional lab testing to verify applicability using modern methods of net carbohydrate quantification.
 [12]

 Whole30 Approved is based on a 30-day elimination program that excludes grains, legumes, alcohol, dairy, and sweeteners to help individuals identify problematic foods and end unhealthy cravings.
 [13]